RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 		broadcast [new shot v]
 	```

-+ When your bear receives this nessage, move it to a new random position with this code:
++ When your bear receives this message, move it to a new random position with this code:

 	```blocks
 		when I receive [new shot v]